HumanCellAtlas/data-bundle-examples/README.md

 	* I've got both single and paired end examples now under smartseq2 [from Jim]
     * Drop-seq I think is missing the fastq1 file since it was converted from BAM, so this is lost?
         * Agreed, this would happen if the bam was post alignment, pre-annotation [from Tim].
+	* This is corrected now.
+I couldn't find the fastqs in array express, but the experiment is also in GEO. [from Jim].
         * I have some files for Smartseq2 and Drop-seq, where can I put them for the get_data.sh to pull.
 Also have associated output files that were ran on pipelines from the input data.
 It would be great to wget these files not to the data folder but into thier respective bundles [from Tim].
-	* This is corrected now.
-I couldn't find the fastqs in array express, but the experiment is also in GEO. [from Jim].
+	* We've moved to a system where there's a manifest.json that has a dir field that points to where the files live (It can include http:// https:// or ftp:// prefixes).
+So, you should be able to put the data files anywhere web accessible.
 3. We have a cell.json and sample.json... do we need both?
 Laura and Tim think it's overlapping for sample and should just use sample.json.
     * Agreed, moved to an attic space for now [from Tim].
     * Cell I kept since it does contain unique info, but stuff unique to cell-at-a-time assays.
 I kind of expect it'll get reworked